rivera-bl/jenkins-casc/README.md

   - Add the Sonarqube Server location
   - Add the Sonarqube Scanner installation
 7. allow the sonarcloud `github app` to have access the repository we are going to analyze
+8. configure a quality gate for the project in sonarcloud

 ## Resources